Issuance of indictment in the "Aida Shakermi" case to the criminal court

 The case of Aida Shakermi, Nika's sister, was referred to the criminal court for indictment.

-Nika Shakerami, a 17-year-old from Khorramabad, lost her life in the nationwide protests of 1401 in Tehran.
-After burying Nika Shakerami, Tehran's Behesht Zahra Cemetery gave the cause of death as "multiple injuries resulting from being hit by a hard object."
+Nika Shakerami, 17, from Khorramabad, lost her life during the nationwide protests in Tehran in 1401.
+After burying Nika Shakerami, Tehran's Behesht Zahra Cemetery stated the cause of death as "multiple injuries resulting from being hit by a hard object."

 Nika's sister, Aida Shakermi, was arrested on Wednesday, April 19, for not wearing the mandatory hijab.
 Aida's mother, Nasrin Shakermi, posted a message on her Instagram page on April 20, writing: "Yesterday, my daughter Aida was arrested by the Tehran Moral Security Police for not wearing the mandatory hijab and is still in detention."